mtchibozo/Telecom/Computer Science/README.md

 Computer Science courses I took at Telecom ParisTech (2017-2020).

-This list is not comprehensive: Several courses have been omitted either as they were not project/lab based or in compliance with academic policy.
+This repository is not comprehensive: Several projects have been omitted either as they were not lab based or in compliance with academic policy.

 * Data Structures and Algorithms: INF101